Idetsu/dropplings/README.md

 - 📦 5 storage slots.
 - 👁️ Items are visible inside the creature.
 - 💎 Different Dropplings may spawn carrying different items.
-- ✨ Stored items can affect their appearance.

 ---